aboywanttocode/crawl200kdata/README.md

 ### (Project Structure)

 pro1/
-├─ src/          # Python scripts
+src/          # Python scripts db.py
-│   ├─ db.py
-│   └─ fetchThread.py
+   fetchThread.py
-├─ data/         # CSV/JSON data (ignored in Git)
-├─ .env.example  # Template for environment variables
+data/         # CSV/JSON data (ignored in Git) .env.example  # Template for environment variables
-├─ .gitignore
+.gitignore

+## Notes

+- `.env` contains sensitive data and is **not included** in the repository.
+- `data/` folder is ignored to avoid large files.
+- Multi-threaded requests are used to fetch data faster.